 - Quit smoking or taking drugs.
 Not only do these threaten the health of your unborn child, but they aren’t beneficial for you either.

 - Achieve your ideal body weight.
 Pregnancy is not the time to diet, nor is it healthy to be underweight.
 In conjunction with your new healthy eating plan, design an exercise program that meets your needs and that you can stick to.
 Consult your doctor before beginning any new exercise program.

 In addition to nutrition and environmental exposures, there are lifestyle factors that may influence the health of your partner’s sperm.
 Men should try to avoid:

-Try, try again, and don’t be disappointed if it doesn’t happen right away.
+If you feel as if you know how to prepare for pregnancy and tried everything listed, try again.
+Don’t be disappointed if it doesn’t happen right away.
 Approximately 85 percent of couples trying to conceive do so within 12 months of stopping birth control.
 If you have been trying unsuccessfully to conceive for a year or more, a fertility evaluation may be warranted.
 Contact your provider for more information.
 We’ll be happy to help!